Troon-Technologies-LLC/NowWhere-Contract/docs/Technical_Document_Nowwhere.md

 A common order of creating Drop would be

 - Create Admin Account with `transaction/setupAdminAccount`.
 - Owner then make this account Admin, and gives that account ability to create own Brand, Schema, Template, Drop and purchase Drop with `transactions/addAdminAccount`
 - Create new Brand with `transactions/createBrand` using Admin Account.
 - Create new Schema with `transactions/createSchema` using Admin Account.
 - Create new Template with `transactions/createTemplate` using Admin Account.
 - Create NFT Receiver with `transaction/setupAccount` .
 - Create new Drop with `transactions/createDrop` using Admin Account.
+- update Drop `transactions/updateDrop.cdc` using Admin Account.
 - Purchase NFT and send to any address with `transactions/purchaseDrop` using Admin Account.
 - Purchase NFT with flow and send to any address with `transactions/purchaseNFTWithFlow` using Admin Account and User Account.
 - Remove Drop `transactions/RemoveDrop.cdc` using Admin Account.